andrew/ultimate-awesome/README.md

 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.
 - [awesome_chatgpt_ch](https://github.com/u2takey/awesome_chatgpt_ch) - Chatgpt 项目、中文站点、资源收集.
 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
+- [awesome-on-device-AI](https://github.com/ysyisyourbrother/awesome-on-device-AI) - A curated list of awesome projects and papers for AI on Mobile/IoT/Edge devices.
+Everything is continuously updating.
+Welcome contribution!.
 - [awesome-laf](https://github.com/yuedanlabs/awesome-laf) - 😎 A curated list of awesome things related to Laf.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).